Safety at Work

 - Have a spotter watch and warn you if you are getting too close to a power line.

-- Check that your dump/boom body of the truck is lowered before you leave the work area.
+- Check that the dump/boom body of the truck is lowered before you leave the work area.

 Downed Power Lines are Extremely Dangerous